percona/pmm/docs/api/inventory/overview.md

 order: 0
 ---

-This section will provide you with information on how to add, update or remove services, nodes and agents.
+This section guides you on how to add, update, or remove services, nodes, and agents.

 ### Adding services, nodes and agents: